neilenns/streamdeck-vatis/README.md

 # vATIS actions for Stream Deck <!-- omit from toc -->

+> [!IMPORTANT]
+> This plugin requires an unreleased version of vATIS.
+It won't be useful to you yet.

 ![Example profile showing ATIS letter actions for KHIO, KPDX, and KUAO.
 KPDX has an orange background indicating a new ATIS letter.
 All three show the station name above the letter and the current altimeter below the letter.](docs/images/example.png)

 This Stream Deck plugin provides actions to interact with [vATIS](https://vatis.app/) running on your local machine.